chrisfrank/rack-reducer/README.md

 Rack::Reducer
 ==========================================
-Safely map URL params to database filters, in any Rack app.
-If your users need to filter or sort data by making HTTP requests, this gem can help.
+Safely map URL params to functions that filter data, in any Rack app.

-If you're working in Rails, note that Rack::Reducer solves the same problem as Platformatec's excellent [HasScope][has_scope].
-But Rack::Reducer works in any Rack app, with any ORM, or without an ORM at all.
-Even in Rails, Reducer's simpler, more functional API may be a better fit for your needs.
+Rack::Reducer handles param sanitizing, filter chaining, and conditional filtering on your behalf.
+It can make your controller logic as simple as `@artists = Artist.reduce(params)`.

+Your filter functions can ultimately be Rails scopes, inline lambdas, or methods on a [query object][query_obj] — Rack::Reducer doesn’t care.
+It works in any Rack-compatible app, with any ORM, and has no dependencies beyond Rack itself.

 Install
 ------------------------------------------